uga-libraries/hub-monitoring/README.md

 Scripts for summarizing and validating content on the Digital Production Hub, the UGA Libraries' centralized storage for digital objects that are not suitable for our digital preservation system.

+The reports generated with these files are stored in [documentation](documentation) to serve as examples.

 ## Getting Started

 ### Dependencies